 Weakness of the muscles below the knees can cause the toes to catch when walking or the foot to drop increasing an affected individual’s tendency to fall.
 Affected individuals may also have trouble walking up stairs and or rising from a sitting position.

 Difficulty swallowing (dysphagia) due to weakness of throat muscles may occur in individuals with sIBM.
 Dysphagia can potentially cause choking episodes.
-Facial muscle weakness occurs in some cases as well.
+Facial muscle weakness occurs in some patients as well.

 Muscle cramping, pain (myalgia) or tenderness do not usually occur, but has been reported.
 Although sIBM progresses slowly, it can eventually cause significant disability and many affected individuals eventually require an assistive device such as a cane, walker or wheelchair.

 The cause of sIBM is unknown and complex.
 Researchers believe multiple immunological, genetic and environmental factors and factors related to aging all play a role in the development of the disorder.
 Researchers have identified two distinct processes – one autoimmune and one degenerative – that occur in individuals with sIBM.
 It appears likely that autoimmunity drives the disease and accounts for the minor “degenerative” pathological changes seen in sIBM skeletal muscle.

-In addition to the inflammatory process, researchers have determined that some muscle tissue of individuals with sIBM shows degenerative changes, especially muscle tissue that is not affected by the inflammatory process discussed above.
-Specifically, the muscle tissue of affected individuals contains numerous sub-cellular compartments called vacuoles.
+In addition to the inflammatory process, researchers have determined that some muscle tissue of individuals with sIBM shows degenerative changes.
+Specifically, the muscle tissue of affected individuals sometimes contains sub-cellular compartments called vacuoles.
 These compartments have been reported to contain abnormal clumps of many different proteins.
 These clumps, often called “inclusion bodies”, give the disorder its name.
 This significant degenerative component has led some researchers to argue that sIBM is primarily a degenerative muscle disorder and not an inflammatory one.
 However, these changes are seen in other refractory autoimmune diseases (e.g., Sjogren syndrome and primary biliary cholangigits) and appear to be reflective of chronic exposure of tissues to highly T cell rich inflammatory environments.

 Some individuals with sIBM may have a genetic predisposition that makes them more susceptible to developing sIBM.
 A genetic predisposition means that a person may carry a gene for a disease but it may not be expressed unless something in the environment triggers the disease.